|Nation||United States of America (USA)|

 |Launch Site||Cape Canaveral Air Force Station, Fla. / Launch Complex 14|

-This was the first of three spacecraft designed by Space Technology Laboratories (STL) for a lunar assault in 1959-1960.
+This was the first of three spacecraft designed by Space Technology Laboratories (STL) for a U.S. rush to the Moon in 1959-1960.
 Two of the spacecraft had originally been slated for Venus orbit in June 1959, but mission planners redirected the missions after the success of the Soviet Automatic Interplanetary Station (Luna 3) mission.

-Each probe also carried a hydrazine monopropellant tank with two thrust chambers, each with 20 pound-force (9 kilogram-force).
+Each probe also carried a hydrazine monopropellant tank with two thrust chambers, each with 20 pounds-force (9 kilograms-force) of thrust.

 The mission also inaugurated the first use of the Atlas-with-an-upper-stage combination, affording increased payload weight.